 Introduction

 Bass Traps reduce reverberation (echo) and standing low frequency waves in various spaces such as recording studios, listening rooms, or home theaters.
-In those spaces it is important for the room to not color the sound of a recorded track.
-Acoustic Bass Traps are made of either foam or fiberglass and can be purchased as natural, or fabric wrapped for lots of color options.
+In those spaces, it is important for the room to not color the sound of a recorded track.
+Acoustic Bass Traps are made from either foam or fiberglass and can be purchased as natural, or fabric wrapped for lots of color options.
 They can easily be glued or mechanically fastened to corners in your room.

 What is a Bass Trap?